 Grade changes are to be reported by the instructor on Form 37 (Grade Change).
 The form must include the student's name and identification number, reason for the change, term of attendance, the course number, and course title.
-Grade changes must be approved by the VP of Academic Affairs prior to being filed in the Records Office.
+Grade changes must be approved by the provost prior to being filed in the Records Office.